IPNL-POLYU/pyrtklib_demo5/readme.md

 # PyRTKLIB -- A bridge between AI and GNSS.

 ## News

+### 2023.11.23 v0.2.5 Optimize the folder structure

+In previous versions, the .so file is directly in site-packages folder, which is disgusting.
+To let the code editor can make use of the .pyi, the .so file is moved, and is loaded by the init.py file now.

 ### 2023.11.07 v0.2.4 Update the rtklib to demo5 b34h

 Update the base rtklib version to demo5 b34h